 top of page

 I made it to about 50,000 words and took stock - took fright might be a better way of describing it.
 How was this going to end?
 I couldn't see it.
 The main plot and sub-plots had panned out in different directions and I couldn't see how I could pull them all into a satisfying conclusion.
 Writers' block?
-Not really; I felt able to write more, but not in a way that would end in a suitable place inside another 30,000 words.
+Sort of; I felt able to write more, but not in a way that would end in a suitable place inside another 30,000 words.
+And there was an added problem - although I had more ideas, I found it difficult to commit to hammering them out as I feared I might be deleting them not long after I'd written them.

 So I stopped writing; it seemed like I was digging a deeper and deeper hole if I didn't.
 I spent a couple of months mulling over my options, trying out different endings, and came to an awful conclusion.
 I'd found a good ending to the story, that wasn't a problem.
 The problem was that the only way I could navigate to my favoured ending would be if I deleted and rewrote nearly 30,000 words: this character would have to die; a sub-plot would have to disappear.
 If I wanted to arrive at my chosen end point, I discovered that I had no choice.